 Mark can be a great communicator, and encouraging that leads to better results—for both of us!
 I like to give Mark positive examples of how I want to be spoken to.
 It helps him understand what sounds good to me, and it affirms him.
 For example, “When you asked me what I thought about that idea before telling me why it’s great, it really freed me up to be honest about my concerns.”
 Or, “Thank you for noticing that I was exhausted and asking me how you could help even though you were also busy.”
 It’s so important to be able to point to concrete examples of good communication!

 Neither of us has mastered marriage communication, but we both try hard.
 Learning how we should and should not communicate with each other has been key.
+For questions to ask your spouse, try the couples section of our Q & U app!
+For other ideas on how to improve your marriage, try these 6 “R” words.

 How do you talk about communication in your marriage?
 Let us know in the comments below!